PIVX-Labs/bitlisten/README.md

 Current version hosted at [**PIVX-Labs.github.io/bitlisten**](https://pivx-labs.github.io/bitlisten/).
 Forked from a project formerly known as "Listen to Bitcoin" (ListenToBitcoin.com has been sold.)

-Realtime PIVX transaction visualizer written in HTML/Javascript.
+Realtime PIVX transaction visualizer written in HTML/JavaScript.
 See and hear new transactions and blocks as they propagate through the Bitcoin Network.

 ### Building ###

 The project is built and ready-to-go.
-If you change any of the javascript, you will need to re-build the `bitlisten.min.js` file using Grunt.
+If you change any of the JavaScript, you will need to re-build the `bitlisten.min.js` file using Grunt.
 If you haven't used Grunt before, here is a short tutorial:

 1. [Install Node.js](https://nodejs.org/download/).